dgsakelliadou/AD-DL/README.md

 # AD-DL
-A Deep Learning framework for detecting the risk of developing Alzheimer's Dementia
+A Deep Learning framework for detecting the risk of developing Alzheimer's Dementia.